-Subsections 40.2(3) and (4) - Dual designation as a commodity benchmark and a regulated-data benchmark

-If a commodity benchmark is designated as a regulated-data benchmark, then it is not subject to Part 8.1, rather the requirements under Parts 1 to 8 would apply.
-However, some commodity benchmarks may be determined from transactions where the parties, in the ordinary course of business, make or take physical delivery of the commodity, and those same commodity benchmarks may also meet the requirements for regulated-data benchmarks.
+Subsections 40.1(3) and (4) - Dual designation as a commodity benchmark and a regulated-data benchmark ordinary course of business, make or take physical delivery of the commodity, and those same commodity benchmarks may also meet the requirements for regulated-data benchmarks.
 Generally, these transactions would also be arm's length transactions.
 Regulated-data benchmarks determined from such transactions would more closely resemble commodity benchmarks, rather than financial benchmarks, and they would be dually designated as commodity and regulated-data benchmarks.
 Benchmark administrators of such dually-designated benchmarks would be subject to the requirements under Part 8.1.